cyber-prophet/cy/README.md

 ## Commands

 ```
-cy create config json                      Create config JSON to set env varables, to use as parameters
+cy config                Create config JSON to set env varables, to use as parameters

-cy add two texts cyberlink                 Add 2 texts cyberlink to temp table
+cy pin-text              Pin text particle to the local node
-cy add chuck norris cyberlink              Add chuck norris cyberlink to temp table
+cy pin-files             Add files from folder (all or only listed as arguments) to ipfs, output the cyberlinks table

-cy add quote forismatic cyberlink          Add random quote cyberlink to temp table
+cy link-texts            Add 2 texts cyberlink to temp table

-cy paste table from clipboard              Paste table from clipboard
+cy link-chuck            Add chuck norris cyberlink to temp table
-cy copy in table to clipboard              Copy table from the pipe into clipboard (in tsv format)
+cy link-quote            Add random quote cyberlink to temp table

-cy upload text values from column to ipfs  Upload values from the given column ('text' by default) to the local IPFS node an
+cy temp-append           Append cyberlinks to temp table
-cy add text particle into to column        Add text particle into 'to' column of local_cyberlinks table
+cy temp-view             View current temp cyberlinks table
-cy add text particle into from column      Add text particle into 'from' column of local_cyberlinks table
+cy temp-clear            Empty temp cyberlinks table

-cy view temp cyberlinks table              View current temp cyberlinks table
+cy tx-send               Create tx from temp table, sign and broadcast transaction

-cy append in cyberlinks to temp table      Append cyberlinks from pipe or parameters to temp table
+cy copy-tsv              Copy table from the pipe into clipboard (in tsv format)
-cy clear temp cyberlinks table             Empty temp cyberlinks table
+cy paste-tsv             Paste table from clipboard

-cy add files from folder to ipfs           Add files from folder to ipfs, create table.
-Without parameters all files will be
+cy pin-column            Upload values from the given column ('text' by default) to the local IPFS node and add the column w

-cy create sign broadcast cyberlinks tx     Create sign and broadcast transaction
+cy link-to               Add text particle into 'to' column of temp cyberlinks table

-cy create and pin text particle            Create and pin text particle and pin it to local node
+cy link-from             Add text particle into 'from' column of temp cyberlinks table
 ```